eheydrick/aws-cleaner/README.md

 Copy the example config file ``config.yml.sample`` to ``config.yml`` and fill in the configuration details.
-You will need AWS Credentials and are strongly encouraged to use an IAM user with access limited to the AWS Config SQS queue.
+You will need AWS Credentials and are strongly encouraged to use an IAM user with access limited to the AWS CloudWatch Events SQS queue.

 The app takes one arg '-c' that points at the config file.
 If -c is omitted it will look for the config file in the current directory.